mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/troubleshooting/appimage.md

 you can also run the AppImage from the command line with:
 ```
 # Only do this once per release
-./StargateDAW*.AppImage --appimage-extract
+./IntuitivesDAW*.AppImage --appimage-extract
-mv squashfs-root/ stargatedaw/
+mv squashfs-root/ intuitivesdaw/
 # Each time you want to run
-./stargatedaw/AppRun
+./intuitivesdaw/AppRun
 ```

 # Adding the AppImage to the start menu
-If you wish to add the Stargate DAW AppImage to the start menu, when running the AppImage there is an action in the main menu (the "hamburger" icon in the upper left corner of the window after opening a project) to install (or uninstall) a start menu shortcut.
+If you wish to add the Intuitives DAW AppImage to the start menu, when running the AppImage there is an action in the main menu (the "hamburger" icon in the upper left corner of the window after opening a project) to install (or uninstall) a start menu shortcut.

-This command will extract `stargate.png` next to the AppImage, and create a `~/.local/share/applications/stargate.desktop` file to add Stargate DAW to your start menu.
+This command will extract `intuitives.png` next to the AppImage, and create a `~/.local/share/applications/intuitives.desktop` file to add Intuitives DAW to your start menu.

 Note that this must be done everytime you download a new version, otherwise